The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-uremu-0/src/short-response.md

 ## Response 3

+Polymorphism is when many objects share the same interface, but this same interface can be implemented differently in each object.
-Polymorphism is when a child or sub class replaces or overrides a parent method.
+For example, Polymorphism is when a child or sub class replaces or overrides a parent method.
 It allows a sub class or a child class to provide a specialized behavior in code.
 It creates different outputs a while having the same function as the base.

 ```js
 class Food {